Death toll reaches 89 in Maui wildfires as Hawaii governor says focus is on "loss of life"

 Emergency managers in Maui were still assessing the scope of the damage Saturday in the center of Lahaina and searching for places to house people displaced from their homes.

-In Saturday night's news conference, Green said that the state had secured 1,000 rooms to house displaced residents.
-But, Green said, officials needed to ensure the hotels had working electricity first.
+In Saturday afternoon's news conference, Green said that the state had secured 1,000 rooms to temporarily house displaced residents and incoming support staff.
+Green said officials had to ensure the hotels had working electricity before they could be utilized.

+"What we'd like to do is get people in as early as now," Green said.
+"But without stable power, once again, it will likely be tomorrow or Monday that we see the largest number of people get into housing."

-Eventually, long-term rentals would be made available that would initially be paid for by state and charitable funds, and eventually be covered by FEMA, Green said.
+Green said long-term rentals would be made available "in the coming days."
+Those rentals will be fully covered through a combination of state funding, FEMA funding and charitable donations, Green said.

 The need for shelter was high, estimated to be as many as 4,500 people, according to the assessment posted by FEMA and the University of Hawaii's Pacific Disaster Center.